Phundamentals/Phundamentals/README.md

 ---

+`The creative mind cannot be made subject to the principles of production systems nor be imprisoned in its methodology without impairing its creative potential, no matter how hard one craves control.
+Creativity or control, choose one.` ~ Phundamentals

+---

 `Nothing is more dangerous than an idea when it is the only one you have.` ~ _Emil Chartier Alain_

 ---